rehanvipin/work/content/linux/_index.md

 ---
 # How does computer software work?

-Especially the ones running on a Linux OS, since those are open-source.
+Especially the ones running on a Linux OS.
-Of course, BSD ones also fall in the same category, but I interact directly with Linux more often.

 ## TODO
 1. Linux Audio.